BodoBookhagen/ICESat-2_SVDA/README.md

 pip install tables laspy requests
 ```

+Some of these modules are not required for running the code (for example, `cartopy` and `plotly`), but they are useful when interactively exploring the data.

 You can also add this conda environment to be recognized by the Jupyter Notebooks:
 ```
 python -m ipykernel install --user --name=icesat2
 ```

+### Additional packages for ICESat-2
+**These are not required to run the SVDA classification code, but are helpful when working with ICESat-2 data.**

 In addition, you may want to install the python tools for obtaining and working with elevation data from the NASA ICESat-2 mission from github.
 This relies on MPI/OPENMPI and you may need to make sure to install the correct version of the compilers within conda.
 Alternatively, you can install the packages to the system.
 The following snippet works on an Ubuntu 18.04 and 20.04, but should be easily transferable to other systems.